goauthentik/authentik/website/integrations/services/minio/index.md

 ### Command Line

 You must install the MinIO binaries from [here](https://min.io/docs/minio/linux/reference/minio-mc.html).
 You must then create an alias for your instance: `mc alias set myminio https://minio.company <access key> <secret key>`.
+You can follow [this StackOverflow answer](https://stackoverflow.com/a/77645374) to create a secret and access key.

 Once that is done, you can run the following command: